 100%

-It depends on your location and what type of panels you're installing.
-With the winter months in Alabama being very mild, you have significant leeway to install your panels, though they won't reach peak performance until summer arrives.
+It depends on where you live and what type of panels you're installing.
+With the winter months in Alabama being very mild, you have a wide time window to install your panels, though they won't achieve peak performance until summer arrives.